England is the largest and most populous country in the United Kingdom (UK). It occupies southern two-thirds of the island of Great Britain.

 Great Britain was created in the 1707 Act of Union with Scotland.
 The United Kingdom was created by the 1800 Act of Union with Ireland.
 This ceased to have full effect from 1922 when twenty-six counties left the Union and the six counties of Northern Ireland stayed.

-England's largest city, London , is also the capital of the United Kingdom.
+England's largest city and capital, London , is also the capital of the United Kingdom.

 UK and Europe Clock Change Rules